-The California Advanced Services Fund (CASF) was expanded in September 2013 with the Assembly’s passage (and subsequent signing into law by Governor Brown) of Assembly Bill (AB) 1299.
-AB 1299 adds a fourth account, dedicated to broadband access and adoption in public housing, to the CASF program.
+The California Advanced Services Fund (CASF) was expanded in September 2013 with the passage and subsequent signing into law by Governor Brown of Assembly Bill (AB) 1299.
+AB 1299 adds a fourth account to the CASF program dedicated to broadband access and adoption in publicly supported housing communities.

-Per AB 1299, $20 million will be diverted from the CASF Infrastructure Account and $5 million from the CASF Loan Account in order to create a new Broadband Public Housing Account (BPHA).
+Per AB 1299, $20 million will be diverted from the CASF Infrastructure Account and $5 million from the CASF Loan Account in order to fund the new Broadband Public Housing Account (BPHA).

 Subsequently, up to $20 million from the BPHA will be available for grants and loans to a publicly supported community, as defined in the statute, to finance a project to connect a broadband network to that publicly supported community.
 AB 1299 also authorizes up to $5 million from the BPHA to be available for grants and loans to a publicly supported community to support programs designed to increase adoption rates for broadband services for residents in that publicly supported community.